 Here are some of the most frequent questions we receive.

-We garnered thousands of signatures on petitions fighting to save the character of our neighbourhoods.
-We also successfully halted Saanich's attempt to borrow $150 million without public approval via a referendum.
+Most significantly, SOS also successfully halted Saanich's attempt via the Alternative Approval Process (AAP) to borrow $150 million without public approval via a referendum.

 SOS created a website and Facebook profile and soon became a registered society with hundreds of members and thousands of Facebook followers.
 Multiple posts daily provide viewers with up-to-date information, public opinions and coverage of both local and provincial news regarding municipal land planning.